These new music releases by local musicians are off the charts.

 New album: The Biting Tempo by Houg

-After collaborating with musicians all over Asia, chillwave artist and producer Houg will debut his solo album on 4 March.
+After collaborating with musicians all over Asia, chillwave artist and producer Houg debuts his solo album.
 ‘The Biting Tempo’ is a tell-all about Houg’s four-year living stint in Australia – the good, the bad and the ugly.

 “The album captures the five stages of grief, catalysed by time, from denial to anger, to bargaining and then depression, and finally, acceptance.
 I want these stories to serve as an aural companion to those who struggle and hopefully, they’d find value in these songs, particularly with helping them through these issues.”
 First on our must-play list is the album’s focus single ‘DXO’ which explores a dual life of working at a part-time job by day and a musician by night.